Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

 Evernote was the king of note apps for years.
 The crown has slipped.
 The company was bought.
 Pricing went up.
 Free tier got nerfed to 50 notes total.
 Web clipper is still the industry best but everything else feels dated.

 Hard to recommend in 2026.
 Paid is $130/year which is more than competitors that match or beat its features.
-If you are still on Evernote out of habit, switching to Notion or Obsidian is a free upgrade.

 Quick Picks by Use Case